jsinkers/notes/_notebooks/algorithms/04_workshop_wk2.md

   - doubly-linked: store deleteNode = head; set head = head.next; store head.prev = NULL; deallocate deleteNode ~ $O(1)$
 - Inserting an element at the end of the list
   - singly-linked: create new node pointing to NULL; point tail point to new node; update tail ~ $O(1)$
-  - doubly-linked: create new node pointing to NULL and prev pointint to tail; point tail.next to new node; update tail ~ $O(1)$
+  - doubly-linked: create new node pointing to NULL and prev pointing to tail; point tail.next to new node; update tail ~ $O(1)$
 - Deleting an element from the end of the list
   - singly-linked: traverse list until you find node.next == tail ~$O(n)$; node.next = NULL; deallocate tail; tail  = node;
   - doubly-linked: newTail = tail.prev; newTail.next = NULL; deallocate tail; tail = newTail; ~$O(1)$